silverstripe/silverstripe-upgrader/README.md

 Since this upgrade is normally only done on projects that provide their own strings, this rule is not included by default when running a normal upgrade.

-## Inspecting unfixable code

-Some code can be detected as likely causing upgrade issues, but not with enough confidence to automatically fix it.
-In this case, we're doing our best to show you useful warnings and point to the line of code in question.

-You can run the inspection *after* upgrading your code through `upgrade-code upgrade`.

-`upgrade-code inspect <path>`

 ## .upgrade.yml spec